A Paradigm of Peace

 E=nhν ↔ E'=hν'/n'

 Photons passing "singly" through a double-slit apparatus develop an interference pattern at its screen similar to that projected there by "simultaneous" pairs of photons.
-Reciprocal phase space confers upon an individual photon the information needed to interfere with mutually nested conventional phase space.
-The projected wave pattern is essentially the same whether one photon at a time interacts with the slits, or an astronomical number are thus randomly effected.
-Entangled from a common cosmological original event, these phase spaces together enable single particles to "self interfere" coherently where N/2=2/N-.
+The projected wave pattern is essentially the same whether one photon at a time interacts with the slits, or an astronomical number are rapidly affected.
+Reciprocal phase space interferes with conventional phase space to realize their information as a wave-packet.
+Entangled from a common cosmological original event, these mutually nested phase spaces together embody observed objects "self interfering" coherently where N/2=2/N-.
 In other words, quanta mediate an inverse/conventional wavefunction interference, comparable to that accustomed of two conventional wavefunctions.
 For instance, a radioactive atom's decay is determined through interference associating its underlying inverted eigenstates with their correlates, the real phase space states with which we are familiar.

 Any zero spin field quantization would seem to violate the finitude of corresponding inverse phase space actions.
 Classically speaking, spin zero is not allowed in P-duality, but through quantum uncertainty, spontaneous particles can "bootstrap" potentially null regions to overcome that constraint.
-So, a statistically equivalent quantum space could sustain its spin continuity through complementarity, with particles bootstrapped out of the vacuum.
-Otherwise, a six-dimensional hyperellipse, that of classical three-dimensional phase space mapped with associated spin vectors, requires topologically a four-dimensional zero-spin manifold within, whose boundary may partially define a spacetime horizon.
-Moreover, six compactified dimensions coupled reciprocally at Planck constant action to six outer dimensions could satisfy, within six apparent dimensions, the criteria for virtual phase space's nonzero spin.
+Thus, conventional phase space could sustain its nonzero spin continuity through complementarity, with particle pairs produced from the vacuum.
+Or secondly, consider a six-dimensional conventional phase space manifold embedded continuously with spin vectors.
+It would require a relatively singular four-dimensional zero-spin space, whose volume might define a spacetime horizon.
+Still thirdly, six compactified dimensions coupled reciprocally at a Planck sphere to six outer dimensions could satisfy, within six apparent dimensions, the criteria for phase space's seeming nonzero spin.

 Picture an ellipsoid in phase space given by